-i.
-Border County Residents.
-Residents of an out-of-state county bordering a Georgia county in which the reporting institution or a Board-approved external center of the University System is located.

-- j.
-National Guard Members.
-Full-time members of the Georgia National Guard, their spouses, and their dependent children.
-(BR Minutes, April, 1998, pp. 16-17). - k.
+- Border County Residents.
+Students domiciled in an out-of-state county bordering Georgia, enrolling in a program offered at a location approved by the Board of Regents and for which the offering institution has been granted permission to award Border County waivers (BR Minutes, October 2008). - j.
+Georgia National Guard and U.S. Military Reservists.
+Active members of the Georgia National Guard, stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children (BR Minutes, October 2008). - k.
 Students enrolled in University System institutions as part of Competitive Economic Development Projects.
-Students who are certified by the Commissioner of the Georgia Department of Industry, Tourism and Trade as being part of a competitive economic development project.

-- Students in Georgia-Based Corporations.
+Students who are certified by the Commissioner of the Georgia Department of Industry, Tourism and Trade as being part of a competitive economic development project. - Students in Georgia-Based Corporations.
 Students who are employees of Georgia-based corporations or organizations that have contracted with the Board of Regents through University System institutions to provide out-of-state tuition differential waivers. - m.
-Students in Pilot Programs.
-Students enrolled in special pilot programs approved by the Chancellor.
-The Chancellor shall evaluate institutional requests for such programs in light of good public policy and the best interests of students.
-If a pilot program is successful, the tuition program shall be presented to the Board for consideration. - n.
 Students in ICAPP Advantage programs.
-Any student participating in an ICAAP Advantage program. - Direct Exchange Program Students.
-Any international student who enrolls in a University System institution as a participant in a direct exchange program that provides reciprocal benefits to University System students. - p.
+Any student participating in an ICAAP Advantage program. - n.
+International and Domestic Exchange Programs.
+Any student who enrolls in a University System institution as a participant in an international or domestic direct exchange program that provides reciprocal benefits to University System students (BR Minutes, October 2008). - o. o.
 Economic Advantage.
-As of the first day of classes for the term, an economic advantage waiver may be granted to a dependent or independent student who can provide clear evidence that the student or the student's parent, spouse, or U.S. court-appointed guardian has relocated to the State of Georgia to accept full-time, self-sustaining employment and has established domicile in the State of Georgia.
+As of the first day of classes for the term, an economic advantage waiver may be granted to a U.S. citizen or U.S. legal permanent resident who is a dependent or independent student and can provide clear evidence that the student or the student's parent, spouse, or U.S. court appointed legal guardian has relocated to the State of Georgia to accept full-time, self-sustaining employment and has established domicile in the State of Georgia.
 Relocation to the state must be for reasons other than enrolling in an institution of higher education.
-This waiver will expire 12 months from the date the waiver was granted.
-As of the first day of classes for the term, an economic advantage waiver may be granted to a student possessing a valid employment-related visa status who can provide clear evidence of having relocated to the State of Georgia to accept full-time, self-sustaining employment.
-Relocation to the state must be for reasons other than enrolling in an
+For U.S. citizens or U.S. legal permanent residents, this waiver will expire 12 months from the date the waiver was granted (BR Minutes, October 2008).

+As of the first day of classes for the term, an economic advantage waiver may be granted to an independent non-citizen possessing a valid employment-related visa status who can provide clear evidence of having relocated to the State of Georgia to accept full-time, self-sustaining employment.
+Relocation to the state must be for employment reasons and not for the purpose of enrolling in an institution of higher education.
+These individuals would be required to show clear evidence of having taken legally permissi-ble steps toward establishing legal permanent residence in the United States and the establishment of legal domicile in the State of Georgia.
+Independent non-citizen students may continue to receive this waiver as long as they maintain a valid employmentrelated visa status and can demonstrate continued efforts to establish U.S. legal permanent residence and legal domicile in the State of Georgia (BR Minutes, October 2008).